Windham rallies to capture 5th field hockey state title in last 9 years

 That seemed to do the trick because Windham dominated the fourth quarter and finally tied it with 5:13 off a penalty corner when Sophia Ponzini scored her second goal of the game off an O’Hare assist.
 Less than two minutes later, sister Cecilia Ponzini scored the game-winner on yet another O’Hare assist, her third of the game.

-Moments later, the Jaguars, who gave Dover no chance for a tie down the stretch, were celebrating like no tomorrow.
+Moments later, the Jaguars, who gave Dover no chance for a tie down the stretch, were celebrating like there was no tomorrow.

 “The girls showed a lot of resilience coming back, I’m really proud of them,” said Blair.
 “It was a great game.”